walkman315/007-TheBond/README.md

-# Discalimer
+# Disclaimer
-Disclaimer : - DeadShot0x7 will not responsible if you misuse the script , by using  the script you're that you will be responsible for the loss you have made
+disclaimer : - DeadShot0x7 will not responsible if you misuse the script , by using  the script you're that you will be responsible for the loss you have made
 # Download
 You can download the script on various platform